robeio/robe-react-ui/README.md

 #### 1. Get the latest version
-You can start by cloning the latest version of RES.
+You can start by cloning the latest version of RRU.

 #### 2. Run `npm install`
 This will install both run-time project dependencies and developer tools listed in [package.json](./package.json) file.

 #### 3. How to start project in Development Mode

+This will start the development server and serve site application.

 ```shell
 $ npm start